spotlightpa/poor-richard/content/news/2020-02-13-the-pa-senates-most-powerful-republican-wont-seek-reelection.md

 Scarnati has for the better part of a decade helped set the policy agenda in the Capitol.
 He has also been a prolific fundraiser for Republican legislative candidates across the state, a role he was widely expected to step into again in this critical election year, when Democrats in both chambers are seeking to take the majority.

 Scarnati is the second top Republican to announce his retirement.
-In January, House Speaker Mike Turzai (R., Allegheny) said[he will not run](https://www.spotlightpa.org/news/2020/01/mike-turzai-pennsylvania-house-speaker-retiring/ "https\://www.spotlightpa.org/news/2020/01/mike-turzai-pennsylvania-house-speaker-retiring/")for another two-year-term.
+In January, House Speaker Mike Turzai (R., Allegheny) said [he will not run](https://www.spotlightpa.org/news/2020/01/mike-turzai-pennsylvania-house-speaker-retiring/ "https\://www.spotlightpa.org/news/2020/01/mike-turzai-pennsylvania-house-speaker-retiring/") for another two-year-term.

 *This story will be updated.*